MistaTwista/trust/README.md

 #### MSVC

-MSVC builds of Rust additionally require an installation of Visual Studio 2017 (or later) so `rustc` can use its linker.
+MSVC builds of Trust additionally require an installation of Visual Studio 2017 (or later) so `rustc` can use its linker.
 The simplest way is to get the [Visual Studio], check the “C++ build tools” and “Windows 10 SDK” workload.